usc-isi-i2/t2wml/t2wml-api/API.md

 A StatementMapper is a class responsible for holding the logic for creating statements, metadata, and error reports from a Sheet plus Wikifier.

-All StatementMappers should implement the base template BaseStatementMapper, which defines the public interface of the class:
+All StatementMappers should implement the base template StatementMapper, which defines the public interface of the class:

 * `get_cell_statement(self, sheet, wikifier, col, row, do_init=True)` : returns statement, errors.
 Must be defined by inheriting classes.
 * `iterator(self)` : yields col, row pairs.
 Must be defined by inheriting classes.